Forethought-Technologies/AutoChain/docs/agent.md

 possible.

-**plan**: This is the core of the agent which takes in all the stored memory, including past conversation history and tool outputs, named `observations`, and prompt the model to output either `AgentFinish` or`AgentAction`.
+**plan**: This is the core of the agent which takes in all the stored memory, including past conversation history and tool outputs, which are saved to previous `AgentAction`, and prompt the model to output either `AgentFinish` or`AgentAction` for the next step.
 `AgentFinish` means agent decides to respond back to user with a message.
 While not just `plan` could output `AgentFinish`, `AgentFinish` is the **only** way to exits the chain and wait for next user inputs.
 `AgentAction` means agent decides to use a tool and wants to perform an action before responding to user.
-Once chain observes agent would like to perform an action, it will calls the corresponding tool and store tool outputs, named `observations`, into the chain's memory for the next iteration of planning.
+Once chain observes agent would like to perform an action, it will calls the corresponding tool and store tool outputs, into the chain's memory for the next iteration of planning.

 **clarify_args_for_agent_action**
-When agent wants to take an action with tools, it is usually required to have some input arguments, which may or may not exists in the past conversation history or `observations`.
+When agent wants to take an action with tools, it is usually required to have some input arguments, which may or may not exists in the past conversation history or action outputs.
 While the smartest agent would output `AgentFinish` with response that asks user for missing information.
 It might not always be the case.
 To decouple the problem and make is simpler for agent, we could add another step that explicitly ask user for clarifying questions if any argument is